ossu/computer-science/README.md

 This guide was developed to be consumed in a linear approach.
 What does this mean?
 That you should complete one course at a time.

 The courses are **already** in the order you should complete them.
-Just start with the [Introduction to Computer Science](#introduction-to-computer-science) section and after finishing the first course, start the next one.
+Just start in the [Introduction to Computer Science](#introduction-to-computer-science) section and after finishing the first course, start the next one.

 **OBS:** If the course is not open, do it with the archived resources or wait until next class is open.